researchgate/kafka-metamorph/README.md

 only from a subset from partitions.

-The SimpleConsumer provided this functionality but in order to use this consumer properly it was neccessary to create a lot of boilerplate code for error handling and partition faults (see [official Kafka 0.8.0 SimpleConsumer example](https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example)).
+The SimpleConsumer provided this functionality but in order to use this consumer properly it was neccessary to create a lot of boilerplate code for error handling and for dealing with broker leader changes (see [official Kafka 0.8.0 SimpleConsumer example](https://cwiki.apache.org/confluence/display/KAFKA/0.8.0+SimpleConsumer+Example)).

 Unfortunately both consumer APIs were not compatible and it was rather tedious operation to replace one implementation with the other.